Ross65536/adc-middleware/README.md

 > **Important**: You must generate a new password and hash for the `app.synchronizePasswordHash` property variable, see below how.

 > **Important**: The middleware APIs should be under a SSL connection in order not to leak user credentials or synchronization password.

+### Keycloak Configuration

+#### Initial Keycloak Setup

+1. Go to `http://localhost:8082`.
+Login as admin with `admin:admin`.
+2. Go to `master`'s `Realm Settings` in the sidebar and enable `User-Managed Access` in the `General` tab.
+3. Create a new client in the `Clients` side bar tab: load (import) and save the client from the file `./keycloak/adc-middleware.json`.
+Go to credentials tab in the client and note the generated `Secret` value which is the client secret while `adc-middleware` is the client ID.
+4. In the `Users` tab create user with username `owner`, this is the resource owner.
+Create user with username `user`, this is the user that will access resources.
+For each created user in the user's `Credentials` tab create the password (equal to username).
+A user can then login on `http://localhost:8082/auth/realms/master/account` (for example login as owner to grant accesses to users).

+You can use different values for these strings, but you would need to update the configuration variables.

 ### Docker image